“Northwest Ohio has great proximity to our customer base, and overall, it’s a lower cost place to do business.” – Paul Watroba, Dana

 For well over 100 years, the Toledo/Northwest Ohio region has served as a major location for research, innovation, development and production in the automotive industry.
 Throughout this past century, the region has utilized its core expertise of manufacturing knowledge and its proximity to Detroit to develop a robust cluster in the industry.

 - Workforce – The Northwest Ohio workforce has long been recognized as the best and most productive in North America.
 More than 23,000 people are employed in the automotive industry, and the region boasts a deep pool of candidates from some of the top engineering programs.

-The Toledo region borders the state of Michigan and is just 45 miles from Detroit, the automotive capital of the world.
-In addition, its central Midwest location which features the intersection of the most traveled interstates across the country (I-75, I-80, I-90) provides companies access to nearly 100 million people within a 10-hour drive.
-This is directly in the center of the largest concentration of automotive production, engineering and administrative activity in North America.
+- Location – The Toledo region is just 45 miles from Detroit, the automotive capital of the world.
+This region is directly in the center of the largest concentration of automotive production and engineering activity in North America.

 - Supply Chain – Northwest Ohio has extensive Tier I, Tier II and Tier III automotive suppliers and broad expertise in tool and die, stamping, machining, injection molding, and other automotive processes.